panzek/bessiebeau/README.md

 ### Customer Testimonials

-Customer testimonials feature tells the success story of **Bessie + Beau**. his is strategically positioned at the bottom of the home page and the single product page.
+Customer testimonials feature tells the success story of **Bessie + Beau**.
+This section is strategically positioned at the bottom of the home page and the single product page.
 The testimonials allow our customers, from the words of other customers who have purchased our items and are pleased with our products and services, to know more about our products and service and our store as a successful e-commerce business.

 ![Customer Testimonials page](/media/docs/img/features/testimonial-users-view.webp)